phalcon/documentation/docs/encryption-security.md

 **`checkToken()`**

-Check if the CSRF token sent in the request is the same that the current in session.
-The first parameter is the token key and the second one the token value.
+Check if the CSRF token sent in the request is the same as the current in session.
+The first parameter is the token key and the second one is the token value.
 It also accepts a third boolean parameter `destroyIfValid` which, if set to `true` will destroy the token if the method returns `true`.

 **`getSessionToken()`**

-Returns the value of the CSRF token in session
+Returns the value of the CSRF token in the session

 **`destroyToken()`**

-Removes the value of the CSRF token and key from session
+Removes the value of the CSRF token and key from the session

 ## Random
-The [Phalcon\Encryption\Security\Random][security-random] class makes it really easy to generate lots of types of random data to be used in salts, new user passwords, session keys, complicated keys, encryption systems etc. This class partially borrows [SecureRandom][secure-random] library from Ruby.
+The [Phalcon\Encryption\Security\Random][security-random] class makes it really easy to generate lots of types of random data to be used in salts, new user passwords, session keys, complicated keys, encryption systems, etc. This class partially borrows [SecureRandom][secure-random] library from Ruby.

-It supports following secure random number generators:
+It supports the following secure random number generators:
 * `random_bytes`
 * `libsodium`
 * `openssl`, `libressl`
 * `/dev/urandom`

 To utilize the above you will need to ensure that the generators are available in your system.
 For instance to use `openssl` your PHP installation needs to support it.

 ```php
 <?php